-A player shall not dribble for a second time after his/her first dribble has ended unless between the 2 dribbles he/she has lost control of a live ball on the court because of:
+A player shall not dribble for a second time after the first dribble has ended unless between the 2 dribbles:

-- A shot for a goal.

-- A touch of the ball by an opponent.

-- A pass or fumble that has touched or been touched by another player.
+- The control of a live ball on the court is lost because of a shot for a goal. - The ball is touched by an opponent. - On a pass or fumble the ball touches or is touched by another player.